raiskumar/udacity-capstone-project-advanced-ml/capstone_report.md

 ![images/words-distribution.png](images/words-distribution.png)

-On the X-axis it defines distribution of number of words; and on Y-axis it captures how many reviews fall in that category.
+On the X-axis, it defines distribution of number of words.
+And on Y-axis it captures how many reviews fall in that category.

-From, the chart it's evident that most of the reviews fall under 250 words.
+_*From the chart, it's evident that most of the reviews fall under 250 words.*_
-Also, need to note that this chart was prepared after cleaning the reviews of punctuations, special chars, and stop words.
+Also, please note that this chart was prepared after cleaning the reviews of punctuations, special chars, and stop words.

 ### Algorithms and Techniques
 For this text classification problem, I have used below two approaches:

 #### Naive Bayes Classifier:
-One particular feature of Naive Bayes is that it’s a good algorithm for working with text classification.
-The relative simplicity of the algorithm and the independent features assumption of Naive Bayes make it a strong performer for classifying texts.The Naive Bayes classifier uses the Bayes Theorem to select the outcome with the highest probability.
-This classifier assumes the features(in this case the words) are independent and hence the word naive.
+One particular feature of Naive Bayes is that, it’s a good algorithm for working with text classification.
+The relative simplicity of the algorithm and the independent features assumption of Naive Bayes make it a strong performer for classifying texts.
+The Naive Bayes classifier uses the **Bayes Theorem** to select the outcome with the highest probability.
+This classifier assumes the features(in this case- words) are independent and hence the word naive.

 The Naive Bayes classifier for this problem says that the probability of the label (positive or negative) for the given review text is equal to the probability of the text given the label, times the probability a label occurs, everything divided by the probability that this text is found.